VDA5050/VDA5050/VDA5050_EN.md

 4. The vehicle continues with the executing the previous order.

 If the AGV receives an order with the same orderId and orderUpdateId twice, the second order will be ignored.
-This might happen, if the master control sends the order again, because the status message came too late and the master control could not verify that the first order was received.
+This might happen, if the master control sends the order again, because the state message came too late and the master control could not verify that the first order was received.

 ### 6.6.7 Corridors